History of the Independent Commission Against Corruption (ICAC)

 The Whistleblowers Act was also passed in 2020.
 An amendment was also made to the Proceeds of Crime Act (POCA) for the Unexplained Wealth Provision whilst the Right to Information Draft Bill is being worked on and will be brought before Parliament.

-The three inaugural Commissioners were sworn in by the Governor – General on 4th July 2023, essentially enabling The ICAC proper to come into operations meaning that the ICAC proper came into effective.
+The ICAC consists of a Commissioner and two Deputy Commissioners.
+The three inaugural Commissioners were sworn in by the Governor – General on the 4th of July 2023, essentially enabling the ICAC proper to come into effect.

 With the ICAC now becoming operational, it will continue to grow as an independent constitutional office to fulfill its mandate over the coming years.